-The Air Transport Bureau (click to view the Structure) supports the implementation of the Strategic Objectives of ICAO in particular objectives B - Security and C - Environmental Protection and Sustainable Development of Air Transport.
-This Bureau also contributes towards Strategic Objective A - Safety.
+The Air Transport Bureau (click to view the Structure) supports the implementation of the Strategic Objectives of ICAO in particular: Security and Facilitation; Economic Development of Air Transport; and Environmental Protection.
+This Bureau also contributes towards Safety.

 The Bureau works under the direction of the Council, Air Transport Committee, the Committee on Unlawful Interference and the Committee on Joint Support of Air Navigation Services.
 Secretariat support is provided to the Committee on Aviation Environmental Protection (CAEP), which is a Committee of Council.